Click above for larger graphic • Original image • Index of Scripture Graphics and posts by Scripture reference

 Receive these daily Sola Devotions by email.
 Write email@example.com with "Subscribe" as your subject.
 To unsubscribe, send an email to the same address with "Unsubscribe" as your subject.

-The 2016 Liturgical calendar charts the Scripture readings for each Sunday in the Church Year, with each Sunday printed in the proper liturgical color for easy reference.
+The 2019-20 Liturgical calendar for Year A charts the Scripture readings for each Sunday in the Church Year, with each Sunday printed in the proper liturgical color for easy reference.
 Sola Publishing recommends the use of the Revised Common Lectionary as found in the Lutheran Service Book (LSB) published by Concordia Publishing House, and makes use of this lectionary in its own Sola Online Worship eResource (SOWeR) website.